 Other health conditions which could disqualify you from LASIK include:

 - Your age.
 Most eye surgeons agree that LASIK surgery is ideal for people over the age of 20 years with a stable prescription.
 You need to be at least 18 years of age to qualify.

 - If you are pregnant.
-Because hormonal changes during pregnancy can affect your eyes, many surgeons recommend waiting after the baby is born and only after you have stop breastfeeding.
+Because hormonal changes during pregnancy can affect your eyes, many surgeons recommend waiting after the baby is born and only after you have stopped breastfeeding.

 - If your prescription has recently changed.
-Having a stable prescription for at least two years is a general guideline that someone is a good LASIK candidate.
+You need to have had a stable prescription for at least two years as a general guideline, in order to be considered a good LASIK candidate.

 - If you experience Dry Eye Syndrome.
 Individuals suffering from severe dry eye syndrome may have to seek treatment before LASIK, as LASIK in some cases decrease in tear production which can cause eye discomfort and blurred vision

 - Other health or eye conditions.
 These will affect your healing after the surgery.

 Q3: What if you’re not suitable for LASIK?

 Even if you are not a suitable candidate for LASIK, there are several technologies which you might still be able to have, such as TransPRK, implantable lenses, or even lens exchange.
 These can all be discussed with your laser vision correction clinic.

 In most cases, LASIK does not hurt during, or immediately after the procedure.
 Before your LASIK eye surgery begins, numbing eye drops are used to control any pain or discomfort to the eye during the procedure.
 Patients report feeling some pressure on their eyes or a scratchy sensation.
 Some patients experience mild discomfort for a few days after the procedure.